virtualagc/virtualagc/Schematics/1006556A/README.md

 * It may be a transcription in 1006556r.
 (I.e., the gates may appear in ND1021041 but haven't yet been found.)
 * There may be revisions C (or higher) of the schematic 1006556 and wiring diagram 1006136 in which the gates have been removed.
 (This assumes that the conclusion in the preceding section is correct, namely that signal-wiring diagram rev B corresponds to schematic rev B, and thus that the gates would therefore still appear in schematic rev B since they appear in rev B of the signal-wiring diagram.)

+# Signal DV1/

+Signal DV1/ is provided by the backplane on two connector pins, 33 and 50, which are not internally connected within the module.
+ND-1021041 and the recovered schematic indicate that these are connected to the NOR-gate inputs differently than the signal-wiring diagrams (1006136-, 1006136A, and 1006136B) do.
+Specifically, in Figure 4-71, ND-1021041 indicates that pin 33 feeds gate 60075, whereas the signal-wiring diagram indicates that it is pin 50 instead.
+Of course, this doesn't matter electrically, as long as the connection on the backplane is intact.

+I suspect that this is an error in ND-1021041, due to the difficulty of interpreting signal-wiring diagrams, but it is possible that the connection was different in revisions C or higher of the signal-wiring diagram.